abhishekmishra8/PowerBI_Project_HR_Employees/README.md

 9. Create Bar Chart to show Service Years Visual against Total no. of Employess.
 - add new more columns in Tooltips to show additional details of employess.

 <img src="Input Files/Images/Add Tooltip in BarChart.png" width="400" height="250" />

 10. Create Column Chart to display Job Level Views.

 <img src="Input Files/Images/Column Chart Job Level View.png" width="400" height="250" />

 11. Retrenchment Scenario.
-Company will layoff to employees who spent 18+ years in organization and rest will stay.
+Company will layoff the employees who spent 18+ years in organization and rest will stay.
 - Create new column in Power Query.
 Conditional coloumn -> YearsAtCompany - is greater than or equal to - 18 - Output will be retrenched.
 Else - On Service.

 12. Create Dax Measures to get count and percentage of retrenchment data.